 Find answers to all your questions before joining us at the Western & Southern Open.

-Ball Crew tryouts for the 2023 Western & Southern Open will be held in early June.
+Ball crew tryouts for the 2024 tournament will be held in early June.
 All new (and second year) candidates must attend one two-day training/tryout sessions held at the Lindner Family Tennis Center.

-Members of the Ball Crew must be at least 12 years old by August 1, 2023.
-Call the tournament (513-651-0303) for more information or to receive a packet on volunteering as a ball kid.
+Members of the ball crew must be at least 12 years old by August 1, 2024.
+Call the tournament (513-651-0303) for more information or to receive a packet on volunteering on the ball crew.
 Click here for more information.

 Personal cameras, video cameras, or recording devices larger than 4” x 14” x 8” are prohibited without Media Credential.